Aptomi/k8s-app-engine/docs/language.md

         service: mysql
 ```

-In that case, if the team who runs wordpress application wants to rely on an external database, they would change their service definition to
+In the example shown below, the team who runs the wordpress application wants to rely on an external database, and have modified their service definition to
-use a special **contract component**, which points to a contract instead of a code:
+use a special **contract component**, which points to a contract instead of the code:
 ```yaml
 - kind: service
   metadata: